Casualty Actuarial Society

 The Casualty Actuarial Society (CAS) is a leading international professional society of actuaries, based in North America, and specializing in property and casualty insurance.

-The two levels of CAS membership are Associate (ACAS) and Fellow (FCAS).
-Requirements for these levels of membership include a comprehensive series of exams.
+There are three classes of CAS membership: Associate (ACAS), Fellow (FCAS), and Affiliate.
+Requirements for the first two classes include a comprehensive series of exams.
 Topics covered in the exams include statistics, mathematics, finance, economics, insurance, enterprise risk management, and actuarial science.
-Another class of CAS membership, Affiliate, includes qualified actuaries who practice in property-casualty insurance but do not meet the qualifications to become an Associate or Fellow.
+The third class of CAS membership, Affiliate, includes qualified actuaries who practice in property-casualty insurance but do not meet the qualifications to become an Associate or Fellow.

 History

 The society was founded in 1914 and originally named the Casualty Actuarial and Statistical Society.
 The present name was adopted in 1921.
 The society's first president was I. M. Rubinow, who played a key role in its formation.
 There were 97 founding members of the society.

 The CAS was at first primarily concerned with problems of workers compensation insurance, which was introduced in the U.S. in the early 20th century.
 Eventually members of the society worked on all types of property-casualty insurance, including coverages for automobiles, homes and businesses.
 As of November 2024, the society has over 10,000 members.
-Although the majority of members live and practice in the United States, there are CAS members in more than 25 countries around the world.
+Although the majority of members live and practice in the United States, as of 2026 there are CAS members in almost 50 countries around the world.

 Members of the CAS are employed by insurance companies, reinsurance companies, insurance brokers, educational institutions, ratemaking organizations, state insurance departments, the federal government, independent consulting firms, and non-traditional employers.
 There are a number of regional affiliates of the CAS, along with several special interest sections.
 As of August 2023, there are 6,676 Fellows, 3,340 Associates, and 33 Affiliate members of CAS.